-Sept.
-21 is Leonard Cohen's birthday.
-When he turned 80 years old in 2014, we celebrated his life with a list of 80 reasons to love him.
-Every year after that we updated the list with one more reason until, eventually, he passed away shortly after his 82nd birthday.
+When Leonard Cohen turned 80 years old in 2014, we celebrated his life with a list of 80 reasons to love him.
+Every year after that we updated the list with one more reason until, eventually, he died shortly after his 82nd birthday.
 So in honour of Cohen's time on Earth, here are 82 reasons to love the Bard of the Boudoir.

 1. As he's gotten older, his voice has gotten deeper and, somehow, smoother.